sat-masters/docs/Constellation Downlink/Problem analysis/index.md

 ## Preliminary conclusions
 Some preliminary conclusions:

 From the estimations made it can be seen that the new downlink theoretically has multiple advantages.
-The latency of the
+The latency of the new downlink is in many cases much lower than